Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Pegasus

 Pegasus is one of the largest constellations (the 7th out of 88).
 It is easily recognized by the Great Square of Pegasus asterism in which only three stars – Scheat, Markab, and Algenib – belong to the constellation Pegasus (Alpheratz is a part of the constellation Andromeda).
 The stars are visible to the naked eye.
-The best binocular target in the constellation is M15 or the Pegasus Cluster.
+The best binocular target in the constellation is M15 or the Great Pegasus Cluster.

 Those looking for a more challenging object should try to find the NGC 7814 galaxy.
 To find the tricky object in the sky, type the galaxy’s name in the Sky Tonight’s search box and tap on the blue target icon.
 The app will show its location in the night sky, so you can easily point your telescope at it.